keyvank/tsp/src/6-fly.md

 [TODO]

 Here is one of the reasons I don't like some of the electronics tutorials out there: they will tell you exactly, what a resistor is, how it works and why it works, but they'll never tell you when and where you should put a resistor in your circuit, and how you should calculate the resistance needed, in practical examples!
-E.g. by only knowing the Ohm's law $V=RI$, calculate the resistance needed to connect a 2V LED to a 5V battery!
+E.g. by only knowing the Ohm's law \\(V=RI\\), calculate the resistance needed to connect a 2V LED to a 5V battery!

 Here is the golden fact many resources do not directly tell you (Or do not emphasize as much as I'm going to do!), you can assume that any electronical component (Including LEDs) that consume electricity are acting like resistors (Even a piece of wire is a resistor).
 If they weren't resistors, they could consume infinite electrical current, even with very low voltages.